 Student Civic Action Projects

-The Global Rivers Environmental Education Network (GREEN) creates opportunities for young people in our community to learn about watersheds in which they live and use that information to better our local waterways.
+The partnership between the schools, General Motors, Earth Force and the City of Wentzville creates opportunities for young people in our community to learn about watersheds in which they live and use that information to better our local waterways.
 Through this program, students work with community experts, local organizations, and mentors from General Motors and the City of Wentzville to improve our community.

 Earth Force's Six Step Process